marcusgia2505/classsExGameInstructions/docs/Run.rst

 If you want to log out a participant (e.g. in case of a problem), click on the classEx logo on the participant's device.
 This displays a logout button.

 As a lecturer you can log out all participants that are currently logged in to your course by going into your :ref:`Coursedata:Course data` and by clicking on the button below.
 This will logout all participants immediately.
-This may be necessary if you run to lectures in a row and do not want to have the participants from the first lecture in the second one.
+This may be necessary if you run two lectures in a row and do not want to have the participants from the first lecture in the second one.

 .. image:: _static/Bigredbutton.PNG
     :alt:  300px